-The number of staying visitor days in 2018 was 2.07 million which represents a slight increase of 0.5% on 2017. -- -- -- -- ---

-The evidence from the annual Vale of Glamorgan STEAM (Scarborough Tourism Economic Activity Monitor) survey indicates that the Vale of Glamorgan continues to be an attractive tourist destination.
-While some recorded data indicates very small decreases e.g. full-time employees, these decreases should be considered against the overall economic climate and the difficulties faced by small businesses generally.
-Overall, the level of tourism within the Vale, remains strong and the number of visitors continue to increase showing the attractiveness of the Vale of Glamorgan as a tourist destination.
-The number of tourism related planning applications has increased in recent years which is encouraging as it supports a significant number of jobs both directly and indirectly.
-The Council has also recently adopted new SPG on Tourism and Leisure Development which seeks to support and provide additional detail to the relevant LDP policies and clarity on how applications will be assessed.
-All of the above targets have been met as the data shows year on year increases for all of the indicators.
+The number of staying visitor days in 2018 was 2.07 million which represents a slight increase of 0.5% on 2017.
+Commentary attractive tourist dest economic climate and increase showing the is encouraging as it s which seeks to suppo nation.
+While some record the difficulties faced by s attractiveness of the Vale upports a significant numb ded data indicates very sma mall businesses generally. of Glamorgan as a tourist per of jobs both directly and detail to the relevant LDP pe ourism Economic Activity Monitor) survey indicates that the Vale of Glamorgan continues to be an all decreases e.g. full-time employees, these decreases should be considered against the overall Overall, the level of tourism within the Vale, remains strong and the number of visitors continue to destination.
+The number of tourism related planning applications has increased in recent years which indirectly.
+The Council has also recently adopted new SPG on Tourism and Leisure Development plicies and clarity on how applications will be assessed.
+All of the above targets have been met as the